Saint Taurinus

-Saint Taurinus of Évreux (died ca. 410), also known as Saint Taurin, is venerated as a saint by the Catholic Church.
+Taurinus of Évreux (died ca. 412), also known as Taurin, is venerated as a saint by the Catholic Church.
 His legend states that he was the first bishop of Évreux.
 He evangelized the region and died a martyr.

 Legend

 His largely legendary life is known through a manuscript of the 10th century, itself based on a ninth-century text.
 The legendary life was written by a monk named Deodatus, who added details according to the standard passiones of the time, mixing factual information with wonderful stories.
 The garbling of dates and traditions thus ensures that it is impossible to date the time of Taurinus' episcopacy, although scholars usually place it at the beginning of the fourth or in the middle of the fifth century.